-Stock futures rise as vaccine makers, energy in focus after debate
+Stocks advance as vaccine makers lift healthcare

 President Trump and former Vice President Joe Biden sparred on everything, ranging from the minimum wage, the oil and gas industry, the coronavirus pandemic and how to aid the U.S. economy struggling amid the global health crisis.

+The Dow Jones Industrial Average was marginally higher, while the S&P 500 and NASDAQ Composite saw similar gains.

-VACCINE MAKERS GET TRUMP NOD
+VACCINE MAKERS

 Health care is in focus after Gilead Sciences' drug remdesivir became the first virus treatment approved by the Food and Drug Administration to treat COVID-19.